LoopKit/loopdocs/docs/operation/features/ice.md

-When on *Loop* main page, tapping on the "Active Carbohydrates" graph will open up the "Carbohydrates" details page that tracks your carb entries for the day (since midnight) and how they are absorbed.
+When on *Loop* main page, tapping on the "Active Carbohydrates" graph will open up the "Carbohydrates" details page that tracks your carb entries for the last 12 hours and how they are absorbed.
 It is helpful to review your meals.

 ## Insulin Counteraction Effects